 Is a document scanner good enough for photos?

-Yes, many Document Scanners, particularly flatbed models, are perfectly capable of scanning photos at high resolutions.
+Yes, many document scanners, particularly flatbed models, are perfectly capable of scanning photos at high resolutions.
 Flatbed scanners are recommended for delicate or oddly sized photos due to their gentle handling, while ADF scanners are faster for sturdy, standard prints if a carrier sheet is used.

 What DPI should I use for old photos?